-- 1. In the discussion questions for Mark 2:1-12, I suggested you set aside your thoughts on whether demons actually exist and concentrate on what Mark was telling us.
-This week, however, you might spend a few minutes sharing your thoughts on the existence of demons, Satan, angels, and all the rest of the spiritual world. - 2.
+- 1. Like the Samaritan woman, this man was not saved merely for his own sake, but for the sake of others.
+As with Nicodemus, we can even ask ourselves whether this man was "saved" in the sense that we usually mean.
+Perhaps our notions of salvation can be a bit too limited.
+There is much that is captured in the simple phrase to be made right with God.
+So . . . was this man put right with God?
+How would we know? - 2.
 When the residents of the region learn what has happened and what Jesus has done, they ask Jesus to leave. - a.
 Why do you think they asked him to leave? - b.
 In what ways do we ask Jesus to leave?
 Where and when do we want Jesus to leave us alone? - 3.
 The words "Can it be true?" must have been on the lips of the man who was healed and the many people who heard what happened and came to see.
 These words are sometimes our own words, for we Christians make many extraordinary claims. - a.
 Of all the claims we make, what do you find the hardest to believe? - b.
 What can you do to help others to understand and to embrace our truth claims?

-Daily Bible Readings

-Before reading each passage, take a few minutes to get a sense of the context.
+Daily Bible ReadingsBefore reading each passage, take a few minutes to get a sense of the context.
 Your study bible should help.
 Jot down a few questions that come to mind from your reading of the passage.